ibm-cloud-architecture/icp-backup/docs/mongodb.md

 # THIS PAGE IS STILL UNDER CONTRUCTION.
 WE WILL UPDATE THESE STEPS SOON

 IBM MongoDB datastore is used by IBM Cloud Private(ICP) to store information for OIDC service, metering service (IBM® Cloud Product Insights), Helm repository server, and Helm API server and more.
 It runs as a Kubernetes statefulset **icp-mongodb** on the Master Nodes.
-If you inspect your cluster you will the pods in this statefulset named **icp-mongodb-(increment)** that each mounts storage to local host path.
-The StatefulSet is exposed as NodePort service as “mongodb”.
+If you inspect your cluster you will notice the pods in this statefulset named **icp-mongodb-(increment)** that run one per each master and  mount storage to local host path.
+The StatefulSet is exposed as a service as “mongodb”.

 ## Topic Overview